itry-dev/ITryExpenseTracker/ITryExpenseTracker.Core.Authentication/readme.md

-## Authentication process
+## Authentication process Api

-It handles the authentication process using the controller **LoginController**
+It handles the user login process.